Arnedillo

 Arnedillo is a village in the province and autonomous community of La Rioja, Spain.
 It is crossed by the Cidacos River.
 The municipality covers an area of 48.33 km2 and as of 2011 had a population of 477 people.

 Arnedillo is famous for its hot springs, which emerge on the surface after being filtered at a temperature of about 50°C (125°F).
 There is a hot springs resort known as "Balneario de Arnedillo", which attracts many people to this small village.

 Another tourist attraction are the footprints of dinosaurs that can be found near Arnedillo.

 History

 The origin of the village dates back to the Tenth Century.

+Smoke procession

+In 1888, a bout of smallpox struck the village and the people of the village looked to a higher power for a solution.
+Locals decided to light one candle for each saint the village venerated, and Saint Andrew, the patron saint of health, was the last to burn out.
+The village organised burnings of rosemary on the streets, for its medicinal properties, and prayed to St. Andrew.
+After the smallpox bout subsided, every year a procession with smoke has been held in the village to celebrate the village's ancestors, and in 2013 the smoke festival was declared a Fiesta of National Tourist Interest.